Robustness in the Optimization of Risk Measures: A class of functional optimization problems

-As mentioned before, the {robust}ness in optimization is a property of a functional, depending on an uncertainty triplet.
-Therefore, in order to study the {robust}ness of certain functionals, we need to specify the functional as well as the optimization problem and the corresponding uncertainty model.

-Our main {interest is in the risk measures} Value-at-Risk (VaR) and Expected Shortfall (ES).
+Our main {interest is in the robustness of risk measures} in optimization, and in particular, Value-at-Risk (VaR) and Expected Shortfall (ES).
 Here, a positive value of $Y$ represents a loss and a negative value represents a gain.
 The VaR at confidence level $p\in(0,1)$ is defined as

 and the ES at confidence level $p\in(0,1)$ is defined as

 Note that $\ES_p(Y)$ may take the value $\infty$ if $Y$ is not integrable.
 In addition, we write